cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 =====================

-To observe conflict detection at both the row-level and column-level, you will need to modify and build this example twice.
-The first time, you will use row-level conflict detection, and see errors appearing in a log.
-The second time, you will use column-level conflict detection and see the scripts complete successfully without errors.
+To observe conflict detection at both the row-level and column-level, you will need to modify and build this example twice:

+- The first time, you will use row-level conflict detection, and see errors appearing in a log;
+- The second time, you will use column-level conflict detection and see the scripts complete successfully without errors.

 Build the Application with Row-level Conflict Detection
 -------------------------------------------------------